kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 title: Style and terminology
 ---

-When you're writing Kyma documentation, refer to the following guidelines for grammar, capitalization, and preferred word choices.
-These guidelines help that all contributors write in the same way to ensure a uniform flow throughout the whole Kyma documentation.
+When writing Kyma documentation, refer to the following guidelines for grammar, capitalization, and preferred word choices.
+These guidelines help ensure that all contributors write in the same way to ensure a uniform flow throughout the whole Kyma documentation.

 > **TIP:** In case of any further doubts concerning the style and standards of writing, see [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).